kaurshubh099/ChessBoard/readMe.md

   - H1: (7,7)
   - A1: (7,0)
 - The application assumes that the user is playing from the A8 side where all black pieces are placed.
+- There will always be only one piece at a time.

 ## Prerequisites